rapid7/propsd/README.md

 # Propsd
 [![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url]

+Propsd does dynamic property management at scale, from thousands of servers to hundreds of developers.

-Propsd is a property management system built on lessons learned from running [Conqueso][] at scale.
-It leverages [Amazon S3][] to deliver properties in composable layers and [Consul][] to handle service discovery.
+We built propsd with lessons learned from years of running [Conqueso][] on large scale systems.
+High availability is achieved by leveraging [Amazon S3][] to deliver properties and [Consul][] to handle service discovery.
+Composable layering lets you set properties for an organization, a single server, and everything in between.
+Plus, flat file storage makes backups and audits a breeze.

+So if your [Conqueso][] server's starting to heat up, you just want an audit trail when things change, give propsd a try.

 ## Usage